inaimathi/cl-notebook/README.md

 ######## Front-end
 - You're already customizing the commonlisp mode all to hell; just go the whole nine and put in the proper Lisp-specific labels instead of this `variable-3`/`string-2` shit.
 - Complete on local-scope symbols (such as those introduced by `let`, `let*`, `flet`, `labels`, `macrolet`) at a higher priority than global symbols
-- DO NOT auto-select a completion when there's only one (this may be a new symbol we're entering)
 - Notebooks should be sorted by notebook-name, at the very least (in addition to the below noted fork-grouping)
 	- This may involve changes to some back-end systems; you need to order up the initial notebook list, _as well as_ inserting new notebooks in an ordered manner.
 Do we just bite the bullet and hit the server every time?
 Or maybe send out a complete notebooks list every time someone adds one?
 - History entries should be grouped with their parents.
 Guess you could pull out parent relationships at load-time?
 Sounds like you're getting closer and closer to sub-classing fact-base into a separate notebook class.